Hashim-mirjan/fuel-property-prediction/README.md

 It includes:

-Stacked_Model.py: A script for training a stacked ensemble model using LightGBM, XGBoost, CatBoost, and Ridge
+**Stacked_Model.py**: A script for training a stacked ensemble model using LightGBM, XGBoost, CatBoost, and Ridge

-Prediction_demo.py: A Streamlit app for demoing predictions on new input data
+**Prediction_demo.py**: A Streamlit app for demoing predictions on new input data

-data/: Contains the training and testing datasets
+**data/**: Contains the training and testing datasets

-src/: Includes preprocessing and data processing scripts
+**src/**: Includes preprocessing and data processing scripts

-Models/: Stores the trained ensemble model components
+**Models/**: Stores the trained base models to run the ensemble model

 ## Project Overview